 Early adopters of the Croc shoe weren’t wearing them because they were a fashion statement.
 Doctors, nurses, boaters, and restaurant workers were among the early adopters because they were super comfortable for people who were on their feet all day.
-But once they hit a critical mass that all changed.
+They solved a problem for them.
+But once they hit a critical mass, that all changed.

 The early adopters of the Croc shoe became evangelists.
 For an ugly shoe that started out as a footwear alternative for boaters, Crocs soon caught on as a mainstream fad, and the rest is history.
 They went on to sell millions.

 The majority of people fall into the next two categories.
 Early majority makes up about 34% of a product’s users.
 They tend to be slower to adopt an idea until they’ve seen plenty of people using it.
 Early adopters are innovators.
 Early majority are group thinkers.
 They follow the herd and don’t tend to be leaders.
 They will stand in line for a new product at full price even when cheaper versions may come out in the future.